Emergency Response: Typhoon Hagibis

-In April 2016, we had a team on the ground again in response to two earthquakes that rocked Kumamoto prefecture.
-The two earthquakes together killed 49 people and injured 1,400 and forced 181,000 people to evacuate their homes.
+In April 2016, we responded to two earthquakes that rocked Kumamoto prefecture on Kyushu, the country’s third-largest island, located southwest of Japan’s main island of Honshu.
+The two earthquakes together killed 49 people, injured 1,400 and forced 181,000 people to evacuate their homes.
 Many moved into evacuation centres set up in schools, community centres and other available buildings.
-International Medical Corps, together with local authorities and organisations, responded to the needs of those displaced by the twin Kumamoto earthquakes, reaching approximately 2,500 people with relief and recovery efforts across 20 evacuation centres.
+Together with local authorities and organisations, International Medical Corps responded to the needs of those displaced by the twin earthquakes, reaching approximately 2,500 people with relief and recovery efforts across 20 evacuation centres.